dogiparthy85/kanbanboard/README.md

-kanban board

-Kanban board in a web application for the development team to manage their development tasks.
+Kanban board is being built in a web application for the development team to manage their development tasks.
 The kanban board consists of 4 main columns, Backlog, To Do, Ongoing and Done.

 This application is built using CodeIgniter Framework.
 PHP 7.x is preferred. (version 7.4 is advised.)